2021 Big East tournament: Bracket, schedule, scores, seeds

-The 2021 Big East tournament starts Wednesday, March 10, with games at Madison Square Garden in New York City.
+The 2021 Big East tournament continued Thursday, March 11, with games at Madison Square Garden in New York City.
 Find the bracket, schedule, scores and seeds below.
-Villanova is the No. 1 seed.
+Georgetown upset No. 1 seed Villanova on Thursday.

 Games go through Saturday, March 13.
-The top five seeds have byes into the quarterfinals.
+The top five seeds had byes into the quarterfinals.

 2021 Big East tournament: Bracket